Matzo brei, made into pancakes, turns the tedious breadless Passover breakfast into a pleasure.

 It's so easy and quick to make that I usually cook a serving at a time, but you can double the recipe if you wish.
-The leftovers are great too!
+The leftovers are great, too!

-The only way to make it more palatable is by spreading it with generous amounts of butter, charoset, or chocolate hazelnut spread.
+Unlike other Passover foods such as coconut macaroons, Matzo is not the most exciting food.
+The only way to make it more palatable is to spread it with generous amounts of butter, charoset, or chocolate hazelnut spread.

 Jump to: